-Earwax blockage occurs when earwax (cerumen) accumulates in your ear or becomes too hard to wash away naturally.
+Earwax blockage occurs when earwax (cerumen) builds up in your ear or becomes too hard to wash away naturally.

 Earwax is a helpful and natural part of your body's defenses.
-It cleans, lubricates and protects your ear canal by trapping dirt and slowing the growth of bacteria.
+It cleans, coats and protects your ear canal by trapping dirt and slowing the growth of bacteria.

-If earwax blockage becomes a problem, you or your doctor can take simple steps to remove the wax safely.
+If earwax blockage becomes a problem, your health care provider can take simple steps to remove the wax safely.

 Signs and symptoms of earwax blockage may include: